-The options to extend or terminate are contained in the Company's property lease.
-This clause provides the Company opportunities to manage the lease in order to align with its strategies.
-All of the extension or termination options are only exercisable by the Company.
+The options to extend or terminate are available in relation to the property lease.
+The initial lease term expires on 30th June 2022.
 The extension options or termination options which were probable to be exercised have been included in the calculation of the right-of-use asset.